 Distributed ledgers are categorized as “private” or “public” and “permissioned” or “permissionless” — they can be any combination of the two.
 At open access of the Hedera mainnet, the Hedera network is public permissioned.
 But to achieve full decentralization, Hedera believes it must transition to becoming a public permissionless network.

 Private / Permissioned: This type of network offers no decentralization.
-The applications deployed in production, and the network nodes running those application, must be invited to join the network and meet certain criteria or provide a form of identification.
+The applications deployed in production, and the network nodes running them, must be invited to join the network and meet certain criteria or provide a form of identification.
 Any party can also be removed without warning at any time.

 Private / Permissionless: Requires that applications deployed in production be invited to join the network and can be removed without warning at any time.
 The nodes which constitute the network and run said applications can freely and anonymously join and contribute, typically in exchange for a network’s native cryptocurrency.